This

 · Import from SQL rendered SALARY, BONUS, and COMM as DECIMAL.
 Changing DECIMAL to MONEY will display them with $, and MIN 0 ensures that they can’t be -ve.

-· I had added CURRENCY and DEPTMGR to IBM’s definition of the EMPLOYEE table.
-CURRENCY was added to test that MANASYS Jazz could handle COBOL reserved words as SQL column names, and DEPTMGR was added to test that a typical COBOL “Boolean” value – a CHAR(1) field with possible values ‘Y’ or ‘N’ – would be handled correctly as a C# Boolean field with values True or False.
+o DEPTMGR was added to test that a typical “COBOL Boolean value” – a CHAR(1) field with possible values ‘Y’ or ‘N’ – would be handled correctly as a C# Boolean field with values True or False.

-With Employee.jzc properly defined, the dialog New/Logic/Web service, with values like this, creates program JSPG2 to update the Employee table: -
+With Employee.jzc properly defined, the dialog New/Logic/Web service, with values like this, creates program JSPG2A to update the Employee table: -

 This dialog creates a Jazz definition of the request and response messages, and of the logic of the program (in this case a single-table update program with CICS-style pseudo-locking).
-Here is the message definition for JSPG2.
-Here is a copy of program JSPG2 as Jazz, and as COBOL.
+Here is the message definition for JSPG2A.
+Here is a copy of program JSPG2A as Jazz, and as COBOL.

 A web service request/response is a relatively slow process, in my test environment taking about 3 seconds whatever the size of the web service message, so it makes sense to return as much as possible each time.
 Employee is defined with a duplicate key (WorkDept), and with my test data there were 14 records with WorkDept = D11, so JSPG2A was generated like JSPG2 except that I set Max >1.
-If this were a production situation I’d set max to 14 or greater.
-For my testing I set Max=6 to test that the generated logic handled this, automatically getting the next 6 (and the next) as you scrolled forward.
+If this were a production situation, I’d set max to 14 or greater.
+For my testing I set Max=6 to test that the generated logic handled scrolling forward and back, automatically getting the next 6 (and the next) as you scrolled forward.
 The takeaway: set Max as large as necessary, but it doesn’t have to be the maximum possible.
 See the appendix Returning Multiple Records for more information.

 The process is completed by compiling the COBOL, and generating the binding objects: the JSON description of the input and output messages, and WSBIND to convert these from and to COBOL.
 With Jazz configured for zOS this happens automatically as JCL is created and submitted to compile the COBOL and then perform further steps to create the binding objects.
-With Jazz configured for Micro Focus Enterprise Developer there are a series of dialog steps to achieve the same effect.
+With Jazz configured for Micro Focus Enterprise Developer (MFED) there are a series of dialog steps to achieve the same effect.
 This is covered elsewhere: see here for zOS, and here for MFED

 We must first create an empty ASP.NET Core Web Application.
 Then we will configure Jazz so it knows where to find this, so that it can create and update objects within it.